Adobe ® Lightroom’s Develop Module explained

 The Dehaze slider helps to bring out details if there is mist or haze in the photo.
-Though there is not too much in this one, I find the effect pretty.
-Usually I would not set the dehaze slider to a value above +30 to avoid overdoing it; however, there is creative freedom.
-So in this particular photo, I like using a bit more.
-Not only is the mist removed, but it also darkened the photo.
-Countering on that by changing the exposure settings, would, however, introduce noise and the just removed mist/haze again.
+Though there is not too much haze in this one, I find the effect pretty.
+Usually, I would not set the dehaze slider to a value above +30 to avoid overdoing it; however, there is creative freedom.
+So in this particular photo, I like using it a bit more.
+Not only is the mist removed, but the increased dehaze setting also darkened the photo.
+However, countering on that by changing the exposure settings would introduce noise and reintroduce the just removed mist/haze again.

-However, moving the Saturation slider to the left helps to create Black and White images, or like here, to finetune the overall saturation of a photo.
+However, moving the Saturation slider to the left helps create Black and White images, or like here, to finetune a photo’s overall saturation.